synopsys-sig/srm-k8s/docs/DeploymentGuide.md

 ### PowerShell Module

-The Helm Prep Wizard has a dependency on a Synopsys PowerShell module published to the [PowerShell Gallery](https://www.powershellgallery.com/packages/guided-setup) and [NuGet Repository](https://www.nuget.org/packages/guided-setup).
+The Helm Prep Wizard has a dependency on a Black Duck PowerShell module published to the [PowerShell Gallery](https://www.powershellgallery.com/packages/guided-setup) and [NuGet Repository](https://www.nuget.org/packages/guided-setup).
 The wizard will automatically download and install the module when it starts.
 If you would prefer to download and install the module by hand, refer to the [manual installation note](../.install-guided-setup-module.ps1#L12) in the module installation script.

 ## Clone GitHub Repository